solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_02_Deploy_Laravel_API_app.md

 ![This image demonstrates the IP address of the LoadBalancer service for the Laravel app.](./media/laravel-service-ip.png "Laravel service IP address")

-If all functions correctly, you should see the user details for a random user load.
+If all functions correctly, the user details for a random user will be displayed.

 ![This image demonstrates that the Laravel app functions without a problem when deployed to AKS.](./media/app-loads-aks.png "Laravel app loads")